robbkidd/chef_hostname/README.md

 * fixes up /etc/hosts so node["fqdn"] works
 * runs nearly everywhere
 * supports hostnamectl from systemd
-* no other cookbook dependencies
+* not tied to any other sysctl/etc-hosts cookbook dependecies

 ## Motivation